 Where do film music concerts take place in Munich?

-The enchanting Candlelight concerts take place at impressive venues in Munich, including the magnificent Max Joseph Hall and the Church of the Resurrection.
+The enchanting candlelight concerts take place at impressive venues in Munich, including the magnificent Max-Joseph-Saal and the Church of the Resurrection.
 Here, the film magic can unfold perfectly in a spectacular atmosphere and with outstanding acoustics.
 Tribute concerts for film music have also been held in the Isarphilharmonie or in the Brunnenhof of the Residenz in the past.

 “Film music can be just as important as dialog.
 It can establish mood, time and place in a way that dialog cannot.” – John Williams